Muhammad V of Morocco: Early years

+World War II

-Sultan Muhammad V participated in the Anfa Conference hosted in Casablanca during World War II.
+Sultan Muhammad participated in the Anfa Conference hosted in Casablanca during World War II.
 On 22 January 1943, he met privately with the US president Franklin Delano Roosevelt and the Prime Minister of the UK Winston Churchill.
 At this dinner, Roosevelt assured the sultan that "the post-war scene and the pre-war scene would ... sharply differ, especially as they related to the colonial question."
 The sultan's 14-year-old son and future king of Morocco, Hassan II, also attended and later stated that Roosevelt said, "Ten years from now your country will be independent."

-"There are competing accounts of exactly what Mohammed V did or did not do for the Moroccan Jewish community" during the Holocaust.
-However, "though a subject of debate, most scholars stress the benevolence of Mohammed V toward the Jews" during the Vichy era.
-Mohammed reportedly refused to sign off on efforts by Vichy officials to impose anti-Jewish legislation upon Morocco and deport the country's 250,000 Jews to their deaths in Nazi concentration camps and extermination camps in Europe.
+"There are competing accounts of exactly what Muhammad V did or did not do for the Moroccan Jewish community" during the Holocaust.
+However, "though a subject of debate, most scholars stress the benevolence of Muhammad V toward the Jews" during the Vichy era.
+Muhammad reportedly refused to sign off on efforts by Vichy officials to impose anti-Jewish legislation upon Morocco and deport the country's 250,000 Jews to their deaths in Nazi concentration camps and extermination camps in Europe.
 The sultan's stand was "based as much on the insult the Vichy diktats posed to his claim of sovereignty over all his subjects, including the Jews, as on his humanitarian instincts."
-Partial Nazi race measures were enacted in Morocco over Mohammed's objection, and Mohammed did sign, under the instructions of Vichy officials, two decrees that barred Jews from certain schools and positions.
+Partial Nazi race measures were enacted in Morocco over Muhammad's objection, and Muhammad did sign, under the instructions of Vichy officials, two decrees that barred Jews from certain schools and positions.

-Nevertheless, Mohammed is highly esteemed by Moroccan Jews who credit him for protecting their community from the Nazi and Vichy French government, and Mohammed V has been honored by Jewish organizations for his role in protecting his Jewish subjects during the Holocaust.
-Some historians maintain that Mohammed's anti-Nazi role has been exaggerated; historian Michel Abitol writes that while Mohammed V was compelled by Vichy officials to sign the anti-Jewish dahirs, "he was more passive than Moncef Bay (ruler of Tunisia during the Second World War) in that he did not take any side and did not engage in any public act that could be interpreted as a rejection of Vichy's policy."
+Nevertheless, Muhammad is highly esteemed by Moroccan Jews who credit him for protecting their community from Nazi Germany and the Vichy French government, and he has been honored by Jewish organizations for his role in protecting his Jewish subjects during the Holocaust.
+Some historians maintain that Muhammad's anti-Nazi role has been exaggerated; historian Michel Abitol writes that while Muhammad was compelled by Vichy officials to sign the anti-Jewish dahirs, "he was more passive than Moncef Bay (ruler of Tunisia during the Second World War) in that he did not take any side and did not engage in any public act that could be interpreted as a rejection of Vichy's policy."